maid-er/br-grasp-for-multi-objective-diversity-problem/README.md

 ```

 ## Configuration
-The repository includes a configuration file ```config/config.yaml``` that allows users to manually define various parameters to customize the algorithm's performance.
-The configuration file include a list of all the algorithm configurations to be tested in a execution.
+The repository includes a configuration file ```config/config.yaml``` that allows users to manually define several parameters to customize the algorithm's performance.
+The configuration file includes a list of all the algorithm configurations to be tested in a execution.

 For example:

 ```yaml
 - iterations: 100  # Number of constructions